Radical Pietism: Mennonite Brethren

 The Mennonite Brethren Church emerged among Russian Mennonites who accepted Radical Pietism.
-Due to the belief in evangelism heralded by Radical Pietists, the Mennonite Brethren are characterized by their emphasis on missionary work.
+The belief in evangelism heralded by Radical Pietists causes the Mennonite Brethren to be characterized by their emphasis on missionary work.
 As with other Radical Pietists, the Mennonite Brethren emphasize a personal conversion experience.

 River Brethren

 Brethren in Christ Church and Calvary Holiness Church

-The Brethren in Christ Church emerged in Lancaster County after a group of Mennonites came under influence of Radical Pietistic preachers who "emphasized spiritual passion and a warm, personal relationship to Jesus Christ."
+The Brethren in Christ Church emerged in Lancaster County after a group of Mennonites came under the influence of Radical Pietistic preachers who "emphasized spiritual passion and a warm, personal relationship to Jesus Christ."
 They teach "the necessity of a crisis-conversion experience" as well as the existence of a second work of grace that "results in the believer resulting in the ability to say no to sin".
 The Brethren in Christ Church entered into a schism in 1964 resulting in the formation of the Calvary Holiness Church, which continues to emphasize the wearing of a headcovering by women, plain dress, temperance, footwashing, and pacifism.
 Calvary Holiness Church is considered to be a part of the conservative holiness movement.